 The mutters intensified.
 ‘She?
 We will be working for a woman?’

 ‘These are my lieutenants, Henry d’vivar, also known as El Cid and William de Windsor also known as the Whisperer, and yes they have a military background.’

 Underneath the balcony was yet another door.
 Janyn opened the door and held it open whilst Henry and William passed through.
 The door was closed and there was the clear sound of it being locked, and the three men climbing the stairs.
 It was less than a minute before they reemerged on the balcony.

 There was now considerable disquiet amongst those below.

 ‘Why was the door locked , What are you doing to us”

 ‘Janyn gazed down and made a point of looking into the eyes of every man.’

 ‘Do not be concerned, we must ensure Aquila’s safety.
 There are those who do not wish her well.’

-As she advance to the rail of the balcony, Aquila grasped one of Janyn’s hands.
-Piers moved forward and grasped her other hand.
+As she advanced to the rail of the balcony, Aquila grasped one of Janyn’s hands.
+William moved forward and grasped her other hand.
 Together the two men raised Aquila’s hands in the air, in a gesture of triumph.
 As they did so the underside of the cloak was revealed.
 Layer upon layer of super reflective gold feathers, picked up the light from the torches.
 Around her waist were two wide belts, slung from her hips and crossed over each other.
-One of the belts carried a broadsword and the other a dagger. the weapons also glittered in the light
+One of the belts carried a broadsword and the other a dagger.
+The weapons also glittered in the light